Moremar/pipe-puzzle-solver/README.md

 ![Pipe Puzzle image 3](./images/pipe-puzzle-image-3.png)

----
-**Note** :
+> **Note**
-This program was developed to render nicely on Mac OS.
+>This program was developed to render nicely on Mac OS.
-It should run correctly on Windows as well, but the layout may be messed up due to tkinter OS-specific rendering.
+>It should run correctly on Windows as well, but the layout may be messed up due to tkinter OS-specific rendering.
----